othman-shbeir/News-Website/README.md

 # 📰 News Website

 A modern **Angular-based news aggregation platform** that fetches and displays the latest headlines, business, and technology news using the **NewsAPI**.
-This project provides users with a simple, responsive interface to stay updated with the world’s top stories.
+This project offers users a simple and responsive interface to stay up-to-date with the world’s top stories.

 ---